tylertitsworth/5th-age-srd/Classes/Psion.md

 ### Whiff of Sorcery

 You gain 1 affinity of Sorcery.
 Whenever you take a full heal-up, randomly choose a sorcerer spell of the highest level you can cast.
-For the rest of the day, you know this sorcerer affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or full recovery—when that option is rolled during your turn.
+For the rest of the full recovery, you know this sorcerer affinity and can cast it according to its normal usage pattern—at-will, once per battle, recharge, or full recovery—when that option is rolled during your turn.

 #### Adventurer Feat

-Twice per day, you can gather power as if you were a sorcerer in order to deal double damage with either a sorcerer affinity or a psion affinity the next time you cast an affinity.
+Twice per full recovery, you can gather power as if you were a sorcerer in order to deal double damage with either a sorcerer affinity or a psion affinity the next time you cast an affinity.
 You also gain the chaotic benefit for gathering power.
 (Note that you should have already determined the type of affinity you will be casting, since you select an affinity type when you roll initiative and at the end of each turn, so you're generally better off waiting to gather power when you know you have an attack or iconic affinity coming.)

 #### Champion Feat